 Forsythias are fast-growing.
 When left untended, they easily become leggy.
 Don’t hesitate to be aggressive when pruning.
 (I hack mine back by a third every spring right after flowering.)
 The shrubs will quickly bounce back and push out new growth the following year.

 WHAT ARE THE BEST VARIETIES AVAILABLE TODAY?

-Most of today’s modern varieties are the result of a cross between two Chinese species, Forsythia suspensa and Forsythia viridissima.
+Most of today’s varieties are the result of a cross between two Chinese species, Forsythiasuspensa and Forsythiaviridissima.
 These were the first species introduced to Western gardens from the Far East.

-Forsythia suspensa, commonly called Weeping forsythia, is a popular plant all on its own and is still widely grown for its large size and pale yellow flowers.
-Tough and reliable, the shrub typically grows to 8- to 10-feet.
-Its characteristic weeping habit makes it an excellent hedging plant.
-It also looks great on a slope or hanging over a wall where its drooping blooms can be fully appreciated.
+Forsythiasuspensa, commonly known as Weeping Forsythia, is a popular plant all on its own.
+It is widely grown for its large size and pale yellow flowers.
+Tough and reliable, the shrub typically grows 8- to 10-feet tall.
+Its weeping habit makes it an excellent hedging plant.
+And it looks great on a slope or hanging over a wall where its cascading blooms can be fully appreciated.

 If you’re looking to create a hedge, I recommend using the larger, deep-yellow cultivars Arnold Giant, Lynwood Gold, Karl Sax and Spectabilis.
 They’ll happily grow unimpeded to 8- to 10-feet or more.
 The dwarf varieties Arnold Dwarfand Gold Tide are two popular forms that grow to just 3 feet and are often used as groundcovers.
 However, in my experience, Gold Tide likes to be wider than tall.
 So beware if you’re combining it with other flowers.

 Golden Peep and Goldilocks are small and have compact branching.
 They look great close up to the house or in the flower border.
 They also make great container plants.
 The slightly larger Sunrise is a great choice if you’re looking for fall leaf color.